 Martin John Hadley

-Martin is a technology and data science evangelist.
+Martin John Hadley is a technology and data science evangelist.

-He has worked in both industry and academia to promote the use of interactive technologies for education and sharing of knowledge.
-Currently, he is an academic research technology specialist at the University of Oxford, with a special interest in data visualization and analysis using scripting languages.
-Martin was a consultant for Wolfram Research and the project manager for the Live Data Project, which seeks to make interactive data visualization available as a service to academics.
-His background is in STEM and scientific computation, pulling from a diverse range of interdisciplinary physical sciences with an enthusiasm and proven capability to engage with complex projects and deliver results.
-Contact him on LinkedIn.
+Martin has worked in both industry and academia to promote the use of interactive technologies for education and sharing of knowledge.
+Currently, they are an academic research technology specialist at the University of Oxford, with a special interest in data visualization and analysis using scripting languages.
+They were a consultant for Wolfram Research and the project manager for the Live Data Project, which seeks to make interactive data visualization available as a service to academics.
+Their background is in STEM and scientific computation, pulling from a diverse range of interdisciplinary physical sciences with an enthusiasm and proven capability to engage with complex projects and deliver results.
+Contact them on LinkedIn.

 Conrad Carlberg is a writer and consultant specializing in quantitative and statistical analysis.

 He has authored 15 books on using Microsoft Excel for quantitative analysis.
 He holds a PhD in statistics and has run a consulting business specializing in statistical analysis in the medical and financial fields since 1995.

 Mike Chapple is senior director for IT service delivery at the University of Notre Dame.

 In this role, he oversees the information security, IT architecture, project management, strategic planning, and IT compliance functions for the Office of Information Technologies.
 Mike also serves as an assistant professor in the university's Computer Applications department, where he teaches an undergraduate course on information security.